Anthony Janszoon van Salee

 Anthony Janszoon van Salee (Note: Variations on name elements: "Anthonie", "Jansz." or "Jansen", "from Salee" and "van Vaes" or "van Fees".)
 (1607–1676) was an original settler of and prominent landholder, merchant, and creditor in New Netherland, a 17th-century colonial province of the Dutch Republic located on the East Coast of what is now the United States of America.
-Van Salee, commonly known as Anthony the Turk, is believed to have been the son of Jan Janszoon, a Dutch pirate captain who led the Salé Rovers after his capture by Barbary corsairs.

-Van Salee and his first wife Grietse were the subject of considerable scandal and litigation in New Amsterdam, leading to his role in the establishment of Gravesend and New Utrecht, as well as other settlements on Long Island.

-His father had converted to Islam upon his capture by Barbary pirates.
-It's unknown if Van Salee was as Muslim himself; if so he may have been the first free Muslim settler in the land that would later become the United States.
-He was recorded as owning a Quran but this may have been an heirloom from his father.
-He may also have had North African or Middle Eastern heritage through his mother—while Anthony's line married into European families (with Vanderbilt and other patrician descendants).
+Van Salee was commonly known as Anthony the Turk due to his religion.
+It is unknown if van Salee was actually Muslim; if so he may have been the first free Muslim settler and landholder in the land that would later become the United States.
+He was recorded as owning a Quran.
+Anthony's line married into European families (with Vanderbilt and other patrician descendants).
+Descendants of van Salee, in possession of his belongings, said he was the son of Jan Janszoon van Haarlem.
+Abraham Janszoon van Salee, his brother, also came to New Amsterdam, and operated the privateering ship La Garce out of the colony.

+Van Salee owned the Wallenstein property in Lower Manhattan, but his first wife Grietse were the subject of considerable scandal and litigation in New Amsterdam, leading to his role in the establishment of Gravesend and New Utrecht, as well as other settlements on Long Island, including Coney Island.
+He returned to Manhattan, and by 1674, was listed in "The 1,000", a tax list of the wealthiest citizens of now-New York.
+He is said to be buried beneath the Harriman Building on Broadway in Lower Manhattan.